Erechtheus/fimda/HOW-TO-WRAP-A-SERVICE.md

 ## Integration into UIMA architecture

 In its core, the UIMA interface is build on a CAS representation for the resulting NLP annotations and an annotation engine.
-Both can be defined via *descriptor files* that are later used to generate respective Java classes.
-Then, objects of these classes are called to
+Both can be defined via *descriptor files* that are later used to generate respective Java classes for annotations and annotator engines.
+Then, objects of these classes are called to produce annotation entities in the required formats.
-See [Defining CAS-transported custom Java objects](https://uima.apache.org/d/uimaj-3.0.0/version_3_users_guide.html#uv3.custom_java_objects) for further information or [UIMA Conceptual Overview](https://uima.apache.org/d/uimaj-3.0.0/overview_and_setup.html#ugr.ovv.conceptual) for a more general introduction to UIMA.
+See [Getting Started](https://uima.apache.org/d/uimaj-3.0.0/tutorials_and_users_guides.html#ugr.tug.aae.getting_started) for the UIMA step-by-step tutorial, [Defining CAS-transported custom Java objects](https://uima.apache.org/d/uimaj-3.0.0/version_3_users_guide.html#uv3.custom_java_objects) for further information regarding CAS or [UIMA Conceptual Overview](https://uima.apache.org/d/uimaj-3.0.0/overview_and_setup.html#ugr.ovv.conceptual) for a more general introduction to UIMA.

 ### Defining Descriptor Files